thoughtworks-jumpstart/jumpstart/back-end-web-development/rest-api-and-crud.md

 #### Cross-Origin Resource Sharing \(CORS\)

-By default, the Javascript running on a website can only make connections to the same server where the website was downloaded.
+By default, the JavaScript running on a website can only make connections to the same server where the website was downloaded.
 This is called [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)

-This is a security feature to prevent malicious Javascript code to submit user data \(loaded from the website\) to another server controlled by hackers.
+This is a security feature to prevent malicious JavaScript code to submit user data \(loaded from the website\) to another server controlled by hackers.

 However, sometimes this policy is a bit too restrictive and we do have genuine reasons to consume an public API that is hosted on different servers.